readable111/Crop-Hero/MPM/mpm.md

 The columns do something similar but use trick favored by this file’s author to dynamically specify a style based on the prop.
 The special quote character (ASCII 96 or `) ensures that the variables are expanded out before being stored as a string to specify which style should be applied.

 All columns must be placed into a row.
 All rows must be placed in a grid container which has a style attribute of flex.
 The value for flex must be the largest sum of all values passed to the `relativeColsCovered` by all of the columns in each row.
 So long as the sum of all values in a row are less than or equal to the flex value, each column will be given a width based on the percentage of screen that they are given in the `relativeColsCovered` prop.
 If 3 columns are all given a `relativeColsCovered` value of 1 or all given a 3, each column would take up 33% of the screen’s width.
 If all but one of the three columns had a value of 1 and the last column had a value of 5, then the earlier columns would take up 14% of the screen, and the last column would take up 71% of the screen.
 Since Group 7 was most familiar with Bootstrap, most implementations of the Rows and Cols will have a flex value of 12.

+#### AppButton Component <a name="appbutton"></a>
+*Author: Daniel*

+The AppButton component was created to provide a standardized button component for multiple pages that incorporated both text and icons from several possible libraries.
+An onPress event can be passed to the button as a prop, along with an opacity prop which affects the button's opacity when selected.
+The specifiedStyle and backgroundColor props affect the button's appearance with the backgroundColor prop creating a colored container around everything else rather than stylizing the text's style.

+Use the icon prop if you want to specify an image in the Icons folder.
+Use the mci prop if you want to specify an icon from MaterialCommunityIcons.
+Use the ad prop if you want to specify an icon from AntDesign.
+You can use [this website](https://icons.expo.fyi/Index) to find the icon strings for MaterialCommunityIcons and AntDesign.
+Use the associated size and color props to specify the pixel size and color code of the icon.

 ### Search Bar <a name="search_bar"></a>
 #### Background <a name="search_bar_bkgd"></a>